Toronto–York Spadina subway extension: Connecting infrastructure

-Finch West was built with a knock-out panel that would allow for easier future construction of Line 6 Finch West, then being planned – construction of this light rail line began in 2019.
+Finch West was built with a knock-out panel that would allow for easier future construction of the connection to Line 6 Finch West, which was then being planned.
+Construction of this light rail line began in 2019, and it opened on December 7, 2025.

 Vaughan Metropolitan Centre is also an interchange between the subway and the Highway 7 Rapidway, used by YRT's Viva and Brampton Transit's Züm services.
 The bus rapid transit dedicated on-street right-of-way opened in conjunction with the subway, and there is direct escalator and elevator access connecting the station concourse with the covered rapidway stop.

 Paid commuter parking lots were built at Finch West (358 spaces), Pioneer Village (1,950 spaces) and Highway 407 (560 spaces) – parking was initially free until April 2018 as ridership grew on the line.
 Passenger pick-up and drop-off facilities were also built at Finch West (10 spaces), Pioneer Village (11 spaces) and Highway 407 (30 spaces).
 These are owned by the TTC and operated by the Toronto Parking Authority.
-At Vaughan Metropolitan Centre, SmartCentres built a 900-space parking lot to serve the extension.
+At Vaughan Metropolitan Centre, SmartCentres built a 900-space parking lot.

 Fares

 Fare policy within Vaughan

-Although Highway 407 and Vaughan Metropolitan Centre stations are located in Vaughan (within the YRT service area), a TTC fare is required to ride the subway to or from these stations.
+Although Highway 407 and Vaughan Metropolitan Centre stations are located in Vaughan (within the YRT service area), a TTC fare is required to ride the subway to or from these stations as is the case with stations within or bordering Toronto.
 There are free transfers between the TTC and YRT or Brampton Transit and discounted transfers with fare-by-distance GO Transit for customers paying by Presto cards or credit or debit cards.
-However, double fares are charged for riders paying with cash if transferring between the TTC and suburban regional buses and said riders receive no GO discount.
+However, double fares are charged for riders paying with cash if transferring between the TTC and suburban regional buses and do not receive a discount with GO Transit.